What Are File-Based Attacks? Understanding the Digital Threat

 File-based attacks employ various technical methods to compromise systems:

 Macro-Based Execution: Malicious code embedded in document macros that executes when enabled by users.
-Despite increased awareness, Microsoft found that 38% of organizations experienced at least one successful macro-based attack in 2023.
+Despite warnings, many users still enable macros when prompted.

 Exploit Code: Files containing code that exploits vulnerabilities in the applications used to open them, allowing execution without explicit user permission.
-Trend Micro research revealed that exploit-based attacks had a 62% higher success rate than those requiring user interaction.
+These can be particularly dangerous as they may require no user interaction beyond opening the file.

 Fileless Techniques: Advanced attacks where malicious files initiate an attack but then operate primarily in memory, making detection more difficult.
-CrowdStrike observed that 43% of sophisticated file-based attacks incorporated some form of fileless component.
+These attacks leave minimal traces on disk, complicating forensic analysis.

 Obfuscation and Encryption: Methods to hide malicious code within files to evade security scans.
-According to VMware Carbon Black, 91% of malicious files now incorporate some form of obfuscation, significantly hampering detection efforts.
+These techniques help attackers bypass signature-based detection.

 The Threat Evolution